Nepal Bhutan Tibet Tour

 Meal: NA

-- Indra Chowk: A bustling marketplace dedicated to Indra, the Hindu god of rain.
+- Indra Chowk: A traditional market space dedicated to the Hindu deity Indra

 Activity: Tour : Approx. 7 hours